 A Provincial review team was tasked with finding answers to the question of what to do and provide actionable solutions.
-The review team eventually concluded that sprinklers should be used as a way for people to protect themselves.
-They stated that communities and homeowners in the wildland urban interface (WUI), where community development meets forest, should use sprinklers to defend themselves from wildfire.
+The review team eventually concluded that fire fighting sprinklers should be used as a way for people to protect themselves.
+They stated that communities and homeowners in the wildland urban interface (WUI), where community development meets forest, should use fire fighting sprinklers to defend themselves from wildfire.

 But who could obtain this kind of equipment?
 Enter Bob Swart, founder of Firestorm Enterprises Ltd. Bob became involved with the provincial review team as a fire equipment consultant.
 He was tasked to build sprinkler protection units (SPUs) as a resource for the Province.
 Thus, began the birth of SPIEDR, with the development of the first four Sprinkler Trailers.